Mariposa Homeschool Spring Program Schedule

 December 28, 2017 at 10:00 - Discover The Philippines!

 We will discover the Philippines through artifacts, maps, books, and a craft as we explore this archipelago with a string of over 7,100 islands!
 Most people of the Philipines practice the Catholic religion and parols are made to celebrate Christmas.
 A parol is a five pointed star lantern and is a traditional decoration made to remind the people of the Philippines of the star of Bethlehem that guided the three wise men to baby Jesus.
 We will also take a look at the government, geography, and education system of the Philippines as we make our own parols.

 Please feel free to contact me at this email or at the Mariposa Museum and World Culture Center most weekdays at (924-4555) if you have any questions or would like to register for a program!

-I am looking forward to an exciting spring!
+I am looking forward to an exciting fall!